-- 62. The misrepresentation that plastic bottles are "100% Recyclable" is repeated throughout the website with language such as "[w]e've made our plastic bottles to be 100% recyclable, including the caps." - 63.
-To lend credibility to the initiative, the ABA and its partners provided over \$100 million in funding to The Recycling Partnership and Closed Loop Partners.
-The website also references support from the World Wildlife Fund's corporation activation hub, Resource: Plastic. - 64.
+- 89. The misrepresentation that plastic bottles are "100% Recyclable" is repeated throughout the EBB website with language such as "[w]e've made our plastic bottles to be 100% recyclable, including the caps." - 90.
 The most important part of the "Every Bottle Back" initiative is the coordinated use of the "100% Recyclable" claim.
 As the website explains, the major feature of the campaign is a "public awareness campaign to help consumers understand the value of 100% recyclable bottles" and the use of "a new voluntary on-pack message to promote the recyclability of our plastic bottles and caps."
 The ABA website further elaborates that the beverage makers are "[w]ork[ing] together to leverage our packaging to remind consumers that our bottles are 100% recyclable and can be remade into new bottles.
-Beverage companies will begin introducing voluntary messaging on packages in late 2020." - 65.
-All Defendants have adopted the voluntary "100% Recyclable" language as a part of a coordinated scheme to defraud the public and have benefited from the "Every Bottle Back" public awareness campaign designed to do the same.
+Beverage companies will begin introducing voluntary messaging on packages in late 2020."

-- 66. Defendants market the Products as "100% Recyclable" to capitalize on consumer demand for "green" products.
+- 91. To lend credibility to the initiative, the ABA and its partners provided over \$100 million in funding to The Recycling Partnership and Closed Loop Partners.
+The website also references support from the World Wildlife Fund's corporation activation hub, Resource: Plastic. - 92.
+All Defendants have adopted the voluntary "100% Recyclable" language as a part of a coordinated scheme to defraud the public and have benefited from the "Every Bottle Back" public awareness campaign designed to do the same. - 93.
+Defendants market the Products as "100% Recyclable" to capitalize on consumer demand for "green" products.
 In particular, Defendants intend for reasonable consumers to believe, and reasonable consumers do believe, that the Products will be recycled in their entirety if the consumer disposes of the empty bottles in a recycling bin.
-Further, Defendants intend for consumers to believe, and reasonable consumers do believe, that because the Products are "100% Recyclable," the bottles are specially designed to be environmentally superior to competitors' products that do not contain the same representation.
-Finally, Defendants intend for consumers to believe, and reasonable consumers do believe, that because the Products are part of a circular plastics economy in which all bottles are recycled into new bottles to be used again. - 67.
+Further, Defendants intend for consumers to believe, and reasonable consumers do believe, that because the Products are "100% Recyclable," the bottles are specially designed to be environmentally superior to competitors' products that do not contain the same representation. - 94.
 Defendants' coordinated and illegal marketing campaign has been extremely successful.
 Defendants collectively sell a large percentage of the bottled water sold in the United States.
 The Products are sold in grocery stores, gas stations, and big box stores throughout California and the country.
-Because of the big potential for sales, Defendants have no incentive to stop claiming that the Products are "100% Recyclable" or change their disclaimers to discourage sales. - 68.
+Because of the big potential for sales, Defendants have no incentive to stop claiming that the Products are "100% Recyclable" or change their disclaimers to discourage sales. - 95.
 Because consumers are led to believe the bottles are "100% Recyclable" and are superior to less environmentally-friendly plastic water bottles, and therefore purchase them because they are a "green" product, Defendants are able to charge a premium for the Products.
 If consumers knew that the Products were not "100% Recyclable," the product would not command a premium price based on that representation, fewer consumers would purchase them, and consumers would not pay the premium attributable to that representation.

-(5) BTB and Coca-Cola's Misrepresentations Frustrate the Sierra Club's Mission and Force It to Divert Resources.
+(6) BTB and Coca-Cola's Misrepresentations Frustrate the Sierra Club's Mission and Force It to Divert Resources.